KittyDig/portfolio_4/README.md

 ## Problem Solved

-This project addresses the need for a simple yet functional platform where individuals can maintain a personal blog.
-It provides an easy-to-use interface for users to register, create and manage content, and interact with their profiles.
+This project addresses the need for a simple yet functional platform where people can maintain a personal blog.
+It provides an easy-to-use interface for users to register, create and manage content, and interact with their own profile and others.
 This can be particularly useful for developers, designers, and other professionals who want to share updates or articles.

 ## Technologies Used